piraeusdatastore/piraeus-operator/README.md

   * Use an existing storage provisioner with a default `StorageClass`.
   * [Use `hostPath` volumes](#linstor-etcd-hostpath-persistence).
   * Disable persistence for basic testing.
-This can be done by adding `--set etcd.persistence.enabled=false` to the `helm install` command below.
+This can be done by adding `--set etcd.persistentVolume.enabled=false` to the `helm install` command below.

 - Configure a basic storage setup for LINSTOR:
   * Create storage pools from available devices.
 Recommended for simple set ups.
 [Guide](doc/storage.md#preparing-physical-devices)